covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/Working with settings.md

     oSettings.SetStringSetting("USER.TrDMProject.Masterdata.Pathnames.Projects", sProjectsPath, 0);

-Dim oSettings As New Settings()

-' Set the path for projects back to its default

-Dim sProjectsPath As String = ""

 sProjectsPath = oSettings.GetStringDefault("USER.TrDMProject.Masterdata.Pathnames.Projects", 0)

 oSettings.SetStringSetting("USER.TrDMProject.Masterdata.Pathnames.Projects", sProjectsPath, 0)
 ```

 To make it easier for the API user to find a particular settings key, the settings dialog provides a hidden feature.
 If you set the Boolean setting  USER.EnfMVC.ContextMenuSetting.ShowExtended  to "true", you will get an additional context menu item in the settings dialog that shows you the path of the selected setting.